Generic Name: insulin regular (IN-su-lin)

 Use insulin regular as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Use insulin regular at the start of a meal, as directed by your doctor.
+- Use insulin regular within 30 minutes before a meal, as directed by your doctor.

 - It is very important to follow your insulin regimen exactly.
 Do NOT miss any doses.
 Ask your doctor for specific instructions to follow in case you ever miss a dose of insulin.